Bluefinger/bevy_rand/tutorial/04-seeding.md

 But for most purposes, you don't actually *need* to know its exact internal state.
 Given these are *pseudorandom* sources, it is enough to observe the *initial state*, aka the seed value. `RngSeed` provides the ability to store the initial seed in a way that is observable via reflection and `Debug`.
 This way, you can observe your source entities without needing to worry about constantly serialising your RNGs.

 `RngSeed` does more though.
-It also *instantiates* an `Entropy` component automatically with the provided seed value when it is inserted on an entity.
-For example: This means that instead of transmitting the serialised state of an RNG from a server to a client, you could just transmit the `RngSeed` component, and when it is instantiated on the client, it'll setup `Entropy` automatically.
+It also *instantiates* an `EntropySource` component automatically with the provided seed value when it is inserted on an entity.
+For example: This means that instead of transmitting the serialised state of an RNG from a server to a client, you could just transmit the `RngSeed` component, and when it is instantiated on the client, it'll setup an `EntropySource` component automatically.

 ```rust
 use bevy_ecs::prelude::*;